NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 #### readme

 When packing a readme file, you need to use the `readme` element to specify the package path, relative to the root of the package.
-In addition, you need to make sure that the file is included in the package.
+In addition to this, you need to make sure that the file is included in the package.
 Readme file size is limited to 1 MB.
 Supported file formats include only Markdown (*.md*).

-For example, you would add the following to your nuspec when creating a package using nuget.exe:
+For example, you would add the following to your nuspec in order to pack a readme file with your project:

 ```xml
 <package>